 Music Scholarships may be offered to Sixth Form students who demonstrate the highest level of musical performance in one or more instruments or voice.

-The Director of Music and Headmaster will audition candidates for such awards.
 Please note that recipients of awards will be expected to play a full part in all school musical activities.